 Acts 7:54-60

-• Stephen sees heaven open and Jesus standing at the right hand of God.
+- Stephen is stoned to death after seeing heaven open and Jesus standing at the right hand of God.

 Jewish rulers were extremely infuriated with Stephen for preaching to them in the name of Jesus.